-Following a tender process, the Directors intend to ask Deloitte LLP to resign as auditor of the company upon completion of these 2021 accounts.
-The Directors have appointed Ernst & Young LLP as auditor of the company.
+Deloitte LLP resigned as auditor of the Company on 13 May 2022.
+Following a tender process, the Directors have appointed Ernst & Young LLP as auditor of the company.

 Statement of disclosure of information to the auditor

 Each of the persons who is a director at the date of approval of this Annual report confirms that: